Research Methods in Kinesiology

 The Academic Data Centre provides access to a wide array of resources for finding and using statistical information.
 The Centre has also developed several useful research guides including the following:

 For information about additional data research guides - see the section for Data Research Guides on the Academic Data Centre's home page.
 Staff at the Academic Data Centre can also help you to find data and to analyse it.
-Kristi Thompson is the Data Librarian at Leddy Library and her contact information is:
+Email email@example.com for help.
+The Academic Data Centre itself is located in Room 1104 (near the Brown Gold Coffee Shop) on the first floor of the Main Building of the Leddy Library.

 This web page was originally developed by Katharine Ball and updated by Sharon Munro